 This were the findings of a recent report ( June 2019) of cb insights.
 CB insights is a company offering market research reports about technology trends.
 They aggregate and analyze massive amounts of data and use machine learning, algorithms and data visualization to help corporations, they state in their website “replace the three Gs (Google searches, gut instinct and guys with MBAs) so they can answer massive strategic questions using probability not punditry.”

 According to their recent report, if the media often portrays millennials as preoccupied with the rising prices of festival tickets and avocado toast, their real financial concerns are a bit more practical.

 A 2018 survey by Bank of America shows that millennials’ top financial priorities were saving for emergency funds (64%), saving for retirement (49%), and saving to buy a house (33%) — not much different from the concerns their baby boomer parents had 30 years ago.

 But millennials face significant headwinds in making those financial dreams a reality.
+This generation is well-known for having to deal with their financial burdens.
 Having come of age during the Great Recession and its climate of wage stagnation, and being burdened by unprecedented levels of student debt, millennials have been called “the brokest generation.”